cie/thnk/README.md

 ## Usage

-To use Thnk, you need to create a `Thnkfile` in your project directory.
+To use Thnk, you need to create a `Thnkfile.yml` in your project directory.
 This file defines the targets, dependencies, and the AI model configurations needed to generate your files.

 Run Thnk in your terminal: